arnaghizadeh/grid_cell_navigation_model/README.md

 ### Grid cell navigational model
-Official implementation of the grid cell navigational model.
+Official implementation of the grid cell navigation model.
 The code is written with pure Java.
-With this code you can create different types of mazes and run a navigational algorithm with the created mazes.
+With this code you can create different types of mazes and run a navigation algorithm with the created mazes.
+This could be used as a simulator for Grid cell, firing, a play ground to implement you own method, doing research in robotic etc. You can read about this method in (GNM)[https://arnaghizadeh.github.io/papers/GNM/GNM.html] webpage.

 ### Maze
 You can create three types of mazes:

 1 - Created an empty maze with only open blocks and nothing else, the size is determined with x, y:
 ```
 Maze ma  = new Maze(x,y);
 ```